Skip to main content Stan Consulting LLC · Marketing Atlas · Position · Performance Max Is Not a Replacement for Search

 Adjacent position

-The firm's diagnostic methodology for Google Ads accounts.
+The firm's marketing audit methodology for Google Ads accounts.
 Account integrity, campaign structure, bid-strategy alignment, in that order.
 The methodology that runs against PMax accounts as well as Search accounts.

 Companion position